Maamul

 Palestinian Maamoul Recipe

 The Palestinian version of maamoul cookies is closer to a larger bread date ring.
-Basically, you roll out individual pieces of dough into rectangles, roll out your ajwa into a string shape, and place it on the dough.
-You roll the dough to close it over the date paste and bring the two ends together to create a circular ring.
-You can also add sesame to the outside if you’d like.
+Basically, you roll out individual pieces of maamoul dough into rectangles, roll out your ajwa or date ball into a string shape with the palm of your hand, and place it on the center of the dough.

 Middle Eastern Maamoul Mad Pastry